This sauce is rich, creamy but doesn’t overwhelm the beautiful taste of the steak.

 Step 6: Stir Through Before Adding Half a Cup of White Wine to the Pan.

 Reduce to half, this will intensify the flavors.

 Step 7: Once the Wine Has Reduced Add Half a Cup of Thickened Cream.

 Stir the cream into the rest of the sauce.

 Simmer and reduce the sauce until it thickens.

 You’ll know when the sauce is ready when the sauce holds on the back of a spoon.

 Step 8: All That’s Left Is to Serve It Up!

 There you have it!
-A beautiful pepper sauce for a steak.
+A beautiful mushroom sauce for a steak.

-This creamy, peppery sauce has a great balance of the flavour but would overwhelm to taste of the steak.
+This creamy, rich sauce has a great balance of the flavor but won’t overwhelm to taste of the steak.